NexPlayer/Android-SDK/advanced.md

 -  `static final String NEX_DEVICE_USE_AUTO = "Auto"`

-    A possible value for thestrRenderModeparameter of NexALFactory.init.
+    A possible value for the strRenderMode parameter of NexALFactory.init.

 -  `static final String NEX_DEVICE_USE_ONLY_ANDROID = "Android"`

-    A possible value for thestrRenderModeparameter of NexALFactory.init.
+    A possible value for the strRenderMode parameter of NexALFactory.init.

 -  `static final String NEX_DEVICE_USE_JAVA = "JAVA"`

-    A possible value for thestrRenderModeparameter of NexALFactory.init.
+    A possible value for the strRenderMode parameter of NexALFactory.init.

 -  `static final String NEX_DEVICE_USE_OPENGL = "OPENGL"`

-    A possible value for thestrRenderModeparameter of NexALFactory.init.
+    A possible value for the strRenderMode parameter of NexALFactory.init.

 -  `static final String NEX_DEVICE_USE_ANDROID_3D = "Android 3D"`

-    A possible value for thestrRenderModeparameter of NexALFactory.init.
+    A possible value for the strRenderMode parameter of NexALFactory.init.

 -  `static final int NEX_AS_EARCOMFORT = 0x00000001`

-    One of the NexSound audio modes to be set by theuiAudioModeparameter in audioSetParam().
+    One of the NexSound audio modes to be set by th euiAudioMode parameter in audioSetParam().

 -  `static final int NEX_AS_REVERB = 0x00000002`

-    One of the NexSound audio modes to be set by theuiAudioModeparameter in audioSetParam().
+    One of the NexSound audio modes to be set by the uiAudioMode parameter in audioSetParam().

 -  `static final int NEX_AS_STEREO_CHORUS = 0x00000003`

-    One of the NexSound audio modes to be set by theuiAudioModeparameter in audioSetParam().
+    One of the NexSound audio modes to be set by the uiAudioMode parameter in audioSetParam().

 -  `static final int NEX_AS_MUSIC_ENHANCER = 0x00000004`

-    One of the NexSound audio modes to be set by theuiAudioModeparameter in audioSetParam().
+    One of the NexSound audio modes to be set by the uiAudioMode parameter in audioSetParam().

 -  `static final int NEX_AS_CINEMA_SOUND = 0x00000006`

-    One of the NexSound audio modes to be set by theuiAudioModeparameter in audioSetParam().
+    One of the NexSound audio modes to be set by the uiAudioMode parameter in audioSetParam().

 -  `static final int NEX_USE_RENDER_AND = 0x00000002